 Before preparing for the 11 plus interview it is always worth putting yourself in the shoes of the interviewer and asking yourself what are they looking for.
 They will be likely thinking: if I offer this child a place they will be at the school for five years.
 What will this child contribute to the school?
 Will they be interested in studying and eager to learn new things?
 Will they be a good team player, able and willing to get on with others and enthusiastic about taking part in sports, music or drama?
 Does the child have any particular talents which it would be a delight for the school to develop?

-Whilst it is impossible to predict exactly what you will be asked in the 11 plus interveiew, certain questions are very likely to come up.
+Whilst it is impossible to predict exactly what you will be asked in the 11 plus interview, certain questions are very likely to come up.
 These questions tend to fall into two categories: Core and Extension.

-Core 11 Plus interview questions
+Core 11 Plus Interview Questions

 The areas that are often covered in shorter interviews (typically 15-20 minutes) include: